Completing $R^4$ using $O(d,d)$

 However, it will be more convenient for our purposes to include some quadratic terms in $H$ and work instead with

 where $a$ and $b$ are constants to be fixed.
 Let us now compute the dimensional reduction of this object.
-We first promote it to an expression in terms of generalized fluxes using (\ref{eq:H}) and (\ref{eq:R-}).
-Next we use the reduction of the generalized flux (\ref{eq:F-red}), recalling the definition of $\mathcal R^{ab}{}_{cd}$ in (\ref{eq:R}) and letting $E_{A'}{}^{M'}$ be constant.
+We first promote it to an expression in terms of (gauge-fixed) generalized fluxes using (\ref{eq:H}) and (\ref{eq:R-}).
+Next, we use the reduction of the generalized flux (\ref{eq:F-red}), recalling the definition of $\mathcal R^{ab}{}_{cd}$ in (\ref{eq:R}) and letting $E_{A'}{}^{M'}$ be constant.
 Denoting again the $D$-dimensional $\hat R$ as $\hat{\mathcal R}$ one finds the reduction

 while the components with more than two primed indices vanish.
-Here we have split the RHS into terms which respect the internal double Lorentz symmetry rotating the primed indices and terms which explicitly violate it.
-The ones that respect it are
+As discussed at the end of the previous section, the object we started with does not respect the $D$-dimensional double Lorentz symmetry.
+After the reduction we are interested only in the internal double Lorentz symmetry rotating the primed indices.
+We have therefore split the RHS into terms which are compatible with this symmetry (primed indices contracted only with $\eta^{a'b'}$) and terms which would explicitly violate it (primed indices contracted with $\delta^{a'}_{b'}$).
+The ones that are compatible with such a symmetry are

 where $\nabla^{(\pm)}$ uses the spin connection $\omega_a^{(\pm)bc}$ and $H$ is everywhere replaced by